JKardouh/AZE/README.md

 ## timesheet:
 ![image](https://user-images.githubusercontent.com/121894511/211634500-1fe99882-a074-4d51-b2ab-c913ff28e222.png)

-linked stage for user to collect working relevant data like start and end of worktime, start and end of breaks, workmode, to be retrived mySQL and displayed in an upcoming additional stage
+linked stage for user to collect working relevant data like start and end of worktime, start and end of breaks, workmode, to be retrieved mySQL and displayed in an upcoming additional stage

 ## mySQL workbench